devchallenges-io/curriculum/3-javascript/1-javascript/13-functional-programming.md

 - **Readability**: Create a clear narrative by sequencing functions in a logical order.
 - **Debuggability**: Isolate problems within small, isolated parts of the codebase.

-By incorporating function composition into your coding repertoire, you harness a powerful technique that bolsters the creation of modular and maintainable code structures.
-It symbolizes a shift towards declarative programming, where the focus lies on what the program should accomplish rather than how it should be done.

 ## 5. Managing State with Immutable Data

 Immutable data refers to data that cannot be modified after it has been created.
 In a functional system, immutability plays a crucial role in maintaining function purity, ensuring that functions do not produce side effects by altering shared state.